quebin31/microblog-api/README.md

 ]
 ```

-_Do not push your admins file to your git remote as it contains sensitive data about your admins._
+_Do not push your admins JSON file to your git remote as it contains sensitive data._

 ## OpenAPI

 All the API endpoints are documented using the OpenAPI specification, with only failure responses
 missing, to serve the documentation locally using Redocly run the `redoc:watch` npm script, and if
-the service is already running access it by hitting the path `/api/v1/openapi`.
+the service is already running access it by hitting the path `/api/v1/openapi` (the documentation
+is included as part of the build step, see the `build` npm script).